-The Paper and Board division which includes Transpaco's packaging trading operation, printed folded cartons, tubular cores and general packaging, produced excellent results achieving a contribution to group operating profit of 39%.
+The Paper and Board division which includes Transpaco's packaging trading operation, printed folded cartons, tubular cores and general packaging grew by 0,2%.
+The investment in plant and machinery to produce retail paper bags at Transpaco Cores is expected to benefit the division.